chamburr/nucleusid/client/content/support/security.md

 not shared, then the AES key of the owner is used.

 When it is shared, a new AES key is generated.
 This key is stored in the shares table, encrypted by the user's RSA public key.
 When a new share is created, the target user's RSA public key is used to encrypt the AES key, after it is decrypted by the current user's RSA private key.

 ## Account

 This is referring to the account table in the database.
 The password field in the account is encrypted by the AES key of the folder that it belongs to.
 This could either be the folder's unique AES key or the owner's default key

+---

+## Footnote

+I'm not exactly sure if using the key generated from PBKDF2 as a seed to a random number generator is secure enough for this use case.
+I could not find a lot of answers to this online, unfortunately.